FischermanCH/net-alarm/README.md

 ---

 Thing's done :
-- very basic index webpage on port 7777 with links to subpages
+- basic index webpage on port 7777 with links to subpages
-- very basic subpages with backlink to main
+- basic subpages with backlink to main
-- very basic arpwatch import page (arp_arpwatch_import.html & arp_arpwatch_import.py)
+- basic arpwatch import page (arp_arpwatch_import.html & arp_arpwatch_import.py)
-    - basic import of a file working and saved to data/import/arpwatch_import_YYMMDD
+    - basic import of a file working and saved to data/import/arpwatch_import_YYMMDD.csv with ";" as delemiter
+- basic "arp-table" page
+    - if not exist, automatic creation of net-alarm/data/arp_data.csv
+    - automatic import of latest : net-alarm/data/arpwatch/arpwatch_YYDDMM file,
+        - compare and import if needed to net-alarm/data/arp_data.csv
+    - Present result in sortable table

 ---